 Finally, The Idea Room gives another fun idea for making sugar cookies.

-Enjoy trying some of these Christmas treats or giving them away as gifts!
+Enjoy trying some of these Christmas treats recipes to eat yourself or give away as gifts!